fauna/fauna-vscode/README.md

 ## Running FQL Queries

-To start writing and running FQL queries open the FQL Playground (`cmd+l` on Mac, `ctrl+l` on Linux/Windows) or `FQL: Toggle Playground` from the VS Code command palette.
+To start writing and running FQL queries open the FQL Playground (`cmd+l` on Mac, `ctrl+l` on Linux/Windows) or `Fauna: Toggle Playground` from the VS Code command palette.

 This command will toggle the playground, so if not active, it will open, and then when pressed again the playground will close.
 It will automatically save the content when the command is used to close it.
-Intellisense will automatically be present as you begin typing queries into the playground.
+Intellisense will be present as you begin typing queries into the playground.

 To execute a query in the playground, use the `Run Query` button in the top right or press `cmd+enter` (Mac) or `ctrl+enter` Linx/Windows.